transloadit/rails-sdk/README.md

 [![Build Status](https://travis-ci.org/transloadit/rails-sdk.png?branch=master)](https://travis-ci.org/transloadit/rails-sdk)

-# transloadit-rails

-Fantastic file uploading for your Rails application.
+## rails-sdk

+A **Rails** Integration for [Transloadit](https://transloadit.com)'s file uploading and encoding service

-## Description
+## Intro

+[Transloadit](https://transloadit.com) is a service that helps you handle file uploads, resize, crop and watermark your images, make GIFs, transcode your videos, extract thumbnails, generate audio waveforms, and so much more.
+In short, [Transloadit](https://transloadit.com) is the Swiss Army Knife for your files.

-This is the official Rails gem for [Transloadit](http://transloadit.com).
-It allows you to automate uploading files through the Transloadit REST API.
+This is a **Rails** SDK to make it easy to talk to the [Transloadit](https://transloadit.com) REST API.

-This gem provides browser integration.
-If you're looking to do video transcoding / image resizing initiated from your own serverside Ruby code, please use the [ruby-sdk](https://github.com/transloadit/ruby-sdk) instead.
+*This gem provides browser integration.
+If you're looking to integrate Transloadit from your own serverside Ruby code checkout the [ruby-sdk](https://github.com/transloadit/ruby-sdk).*

 ## Install